Spectrum Management and Licensing

-All of this starts with solid planning.
-To encourage substantial investment in mobile services, it is important to have a transparent, long-term broadband plan that includes a strategy for making sufficient amounts of spectrum available to the mobile industry.
-This gives key backers, including the mobile operators themselves, the certainty that their investments are safe and that the government is creating a positive regulatory environment to allow the industry to innovate and thrive.
+Everything starts with solid planning.
+To encourage substantial investment in mobile services, it is important to have transparent, long-term broadband plan that includes a strategy for making sufficient amounts of spectrum available to the mobile industry.
+This creates a certainty that allows the industry to innovate and thrive.

 With the World Radiocommunication Conference 2019 (WRC-19) on the horizon, governments should build upon the foundations of previous conferences to identify sufficient mobile spectrum to support the future of the digital society.